Dendrite (crystal): NASA microgravity experiment

-The Isothermal Dendritic Growth Experiment (IDGE) is a materials science solidification experiment that researchers use on Space Shuttle missions to investigate dendritic growth in an environment where the effect of gravity (convection in the liquid) can be excluded.
+The Isothermal Dendritic Growth Experiment (IDGE) was a materials science solidification experiment that researchers used on Space Shuttle missions to investigate dendritic growth in an environment where the effect of gravity (convection in the liquid) could be excluded.
 The experimental results indicated that at lower supercooling (up to 1.3 K), these convective effects are indeed significant.
 Compared to the growth in microgravity, the tip velocity during dendritic growth under normal gravity was found to be up to several times greater.